bkutasi/r-jellycli/docs/error-documentation.md

 // Or panics related to Mutex::blocking_lock
 ```

-**Cause**: Performing potentially blocking operations (like joining tasks, acquiring `blocking_lock` on mutexes, complex I/O) inside the `Drop` implementation of a struct that lives within an async context (managed by Tokio).
+**Cause**: Performing potentially blocking operations (like joining tasks, acquiring `blocking_lock` on mutexes, complex I/O such as closing ALSA devices) inside the `Drop` implementation of a struct that lives within an async context (managed by Tokio).
 The `Drop` trait is synchronous and cannot safely execute blocking code when the async runtime is potentially shutting down or from within an async task.
+This was the root cause of hangs observed during Ctrl+C shutdown when ALSA devices were being closed.

 **Solution**:
 1. Avoid complex or blocking logic in `Drop` for types used in async contexts.